Heratiki/altlas/dev_plan.md

 *   **2025-04-09 (5):** Reviewed Task 11.1 (Structured Tool Feedback).
 The existing `ToolFeedback` class in `reinforcer/tool_feedback.py` already implements the core requirements, including classification, severity, and relevant token identification.
 Marked Task 11.1 as complete.
 *   **2025-04-09 (6):** Implemented parts of Task 11.2 (Enhanced Learning from Tool Results): Added differential token weighting in `generator.learn` based on feedback severity and type.
 Modified `generator._update_learning_rate` to adjust LR reduction based on error severity/type.
 Noted that implementing target embeddings and execution trace analysis requires more significant architectural changes.
 *   **2025-04-09 (7):** Implemented feedback-guided exploration (Task 11.3).
 Stored last step's feedback in `TrainingLoop`.
 Modified `generator.generate` and `generator.generate_with_beam_search` to accept `last_feedback` and use it to adjust temperature and penalize problematic tokens.
+*   **2025-04-09 (8):** Completed more parts of Task 11.3: Added boosting for tokens from recent high-reward experiences in the generator methods.
+Implemented feedback memory persistence in `AttemptManager` and used this history in the generator methods to apply stronger penalties to tokens consistently involved in errors for a given code fingerprint.
+*   **2025-04-09 (9):** Enhanced pattern analysis in `TrainingReportGenerator` (Task 13.4) by replacing basic keyword counting with AST analysis to identify common code structures (functions, loops, conditionals, etc.) in the highest and lowest scoring attempts.
+*   **2025-04-09 (10):** Completed feedback memory implementation (Task 11.3).
+Passed feedback history for the previous fingerprint to generator methods.
+Added logic to analyze this history and apply stronger penalties to tokens frequently associated with errors for that fingerprint.
+*   **2025-04-09 (11):** Added three new benchmark tasks (`hello_variable`, `simple_if`, `basic_for_loop`) to increase complexity variety (Task 6.2).
+Reviewed Task 15 (Runner Modularization) and updated status based on current file structure, marking 15.1 and 15.2 as complete.
+*   **2025-04-09 (12):** Implemented reward normalization (Task 3.1) in `TrainingLoop._perform_learning_step` using running mean and standard deviation to stabilize the learning signal passed to the generator.

 ---